ozalkan/SI507-HW6/README.md

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 We can use console.log() and alert() functions to write something.
 We might use alert() function (like print function).
 This function would show a pop-up box includes our string in the browser window.
 On the other hand, console.log() function writes data in the browser's console.
 This is useful to debug our code.
-Thus, if we want to write in the web page, similar to print funciton in python, we should use alert() function.
+Thus, if we want to write in the web page, similar to print function in python, we should use alert() function.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**